-This form is required and must be completed by your mentor or significant person that you work with to complete your activity component hours.
+This form is required and must be completed by your mentor or other individual who can verify you did the work.

-Student's Name
+tudent's Name

-Since most of the student's time spent on the activity component of this assignment has been outside of class, verification of the student's efforts is necessary.
-Please answer the following questions to help us evaluate his/her activity component.
-Please keep in mind that this student's research paper has already been evaluated.
+ince most of the student's time spent on the activity component of this assignment has been outside of lass, verification of the student's efforts is necessary.
+Please answer the following questions to help us valuate his/her activity component.
+Please keep in mind that this student's research paper has already been valuated.
 This form refers to the activity component only.

-- Can you verify that the student spent at least 20 to 30 hours on his or her activity component?
-Yes\\\\\ No\\\\\ Comments: - Have you seen the activity field experience at different stages of completion and not just the final phase?
-Yes\\\\\\ No\\\\\
+Can you verify that the student spent at least 20 to 30 hours on his or her activity component?
+Yes No Comments:

+Have you seen the activity field experience at different stages of completion and not just the final phase?
+Yes No Comments:

-- 3. What successes have you seen this student achieve? - 4.
-What specific problems did this student encounter and overcome?
+3. What successes have you seen this student achieve?

+4. What specific problems did this student encounter and overcome?

-Additional Comments or Observations:
+additional Comments or Observations:

-Evaluator's Printed Name
+valuator's Printed Name

-Evaluator's Signature
+valuator's Signature

-Telephone Date
+elephone Date

-Student Name:
+tudant Nama: